 Daria R.

-Daria R. almost 4 years ago quickfingers
+Daria R. over 4 years ago quickfingers

 Hi there!
 Your choice between a website and a native app should be based on such factors as the functionality of a telemedicine product, region, or country you want the app to work in, target audience, and more.
 For a free consultation, contact our team.